 Tim Christman is a senior in the Electrical Engineering program and is pursuing a minor in Energy Sciences.
 He is researching the implementation of a time-stamp-free synchronization algorithm.
 His interests include current events, minimalist footwear, and strategy games.

-Daniel Kowalski is an Electrical Engineering student at Western Washington University.
-In addition to pursuing his B.S. in engineering, he is aiming to earn a minor in Computer Systems.
-He is very excited to be working on research for clock synchronization algorithms for future technologies.
-In the future, he hopes to continue his education and earn a M.S. and Ph.D in Electrical Engineering and Computer Science.
-In his free time, he enjoys listening to music, talking with his friends, and playing real time strategy games like Starcraft II.
+Skye Kowalski is an Electrical Engineering student at Western Washington University.
+In addition to pursuing her B.S. in engineering, she is aiming to earn a minor in Computer Systems.
+She is very excited to be working on research for clock synchronization algorithms for future technologies.
+In the future, she hopes to continue her education and earn a M.S. and Ph.D in Electrical Engineering and Computer Science.
+In her free time, she enjoys listening to music, talking with her friends, and playing real time strategy games like Starcraft II.

 former undergraduate students